Full Course Information

 The RNZCGP recognises activities and events done through Dermatology Australasia.

-These courses are designed to provide Doctors and related health professionals with knowledge and skills in a range of Dermatology and skin health areas to develop their expertise and confidence in dealing with patients who present with dermatological conditions.
+These courses are designed to provide General Practitioners and related health professionals with knowledge and skills in a range of Dermatology and skin health areas to develop their expertise and confidence in dealing with patients who present with dermatological conditions.
 It aims to assist you in the day-to-day management of these patients and in making the decision as to when to refer a patient to a Dermatologists.

 Completion of this course does not provide you with qualifications in dermatology or guarantee you access into the ACD Specialist Training Program.
 In order to practice as a Specialist Dermatologist you must complete the ACD Specialist Training Program.